LBHackney-IT/documents-api/README.md

 ```sh
 $ make test
 ```
 This will spin up a new container called `documents-api_test-database_1` that the integration tests use.
 If this is your first time running the tests, then some will fail.
-You will need to run a new migration but running again:
+You will need to run a new migration by running again:
 ```sh
 dotnet ef --project DocumentsApi database update
 ```